logigearcorp/docs.testarchitect.com/content/user-guide/actions/user-defined-actions/argument-types/_index.md

 A value set is a user-defined set of allowable values, also known as the value domain.
 In the editor, when you wish to enter data into a cell of an argument of type Value Set, you have access to a drop-down list of all elements in the value domain.

-**Tip:** When focus is on the cell, you may access the drop-down list by hitting Spacebar.
+{{<tip>}} When focus is on the cell, you may access the drop-down list by hitting Spacebar.

 Alternatively, the list may be brought up by double- or triple-clicking in the cell, depending on whether focus is already on that field.
 You may then select a value from the drop-down list, or type a value directly into the field.

-**Note:** In some cases \(depending on the argument modifier constraints\), the value domain is essentially "open": values outside the Value Set list are treated as acceptable, and in other cases, they may be unacceptable. \(However, the only real difference is that values outside the value set appear red in the editor.
+{{<note>}} In some cases \(depending on the argument modifier constraints\), the value domain is essentially "open": values outside the Value Set list are treated as acceptable, and in other cases, they may be unacceptable. \(However, the only real difference is that values outside the value set appear red in the editor.
 Unless there is specific language in the user-defined action's action lines that catches non-domain values during execution, they are treated normally.\)

 The **Argument Modifier** field of a Value Set argument is where you specify the value domain.
 Your modifier may be as straightforward as a simple list `(1, 2, 3, 4, 5)`, or can involve complex expressions in which the value domain depends on the contents of one or more other argument fields.
 For example, for a given action, an argument named car model might have different value domains, depending on the existing contents of the car type \(`standard`, `compact`, `premium`, or `minivan`\) argument.